 A car battery will cost around $120 to $215 to replace.
 This is the price for the battery.
 The mechanic might offer free installation because it is simple to work.

 Repairs for automobiles may be extremely costly.
 You can anticipate having to make some unexpected repairs before long, regardless of the vehicle you drive.
 Car repairs are an inevitable component of driving and maintaining a car.
 Something is going on eventually, and when it does, wow, can these components get pricey to replace and mend.
-One way to prevent such maintenance costs are constantly checking your car, including the wheels, engine, as well as performing a fuse test.
+One way to prevent such car maintenance costs are constantly checking your vehicle, including the wheels, engine, as well as performing a fuse test.

 If you have to replace your car's engine block, it might cost more than $10,000.
 It depends on what car you own.
 Most people don't have that much money in their bank accounts, or even just an extra $2,500 if they need to replace their transmission.